vindarel/lisp-journey/content/blog/why-do-we-have-to-wait-one-month-before-quicklisp-updates.md

 subject to rants.
 It doesn't need more reasons, seriously.

 I wouldn't bother if this subject was documentet, but it is not.
-The issue about documenting Quicklisp, which Xach wanted to fix "soon", stalls since 2014.
+The issue about documenting Quicklisp, which Zach wanted to fix "soon", stalls since 2014.
 It's still open, at least.

 ---